straumandi/iSchedule/README.md

 1. Clone the repository: `git clone https://github.com/straumandi/ischedule.git`
 2. Create a local database named 'ischedule' with username 'root' and no password.
-3. Import the ischedule.sql from the root of this repository into your local database.
+3. (Optional: For quick start) Import the ischedule.sql from the root of this repository into your local database.
-4. Build the project using your preferred IDE.
+4. Build the project using your preferred IDE. (project created with IntelliJ)
 5. Run the application and access the iSchedule UI.

 ## Usage